starVisionTeam/SeIF/README.md

 This repository includes Training code and testing code of our paper.
 It also contains some reconstruction results.
 Note that all of the results can be only used for research purposes.
 ***
 ## Demos
+This code has been tested with PyTorch 1.4.0 and CUDA 10.1. on Ubuntu 18.04.
 We provide test code and pre-trained models.
 After installing the packages required for the project, run the following code:</br>
 ```objpython
 python main_test.py